genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/05_data-grid.md

 ![](/img/positions-grid-with-custom-columns.png)

 :::tip
-  You may have noticed that the grid you have just created is sorted descending by te `instrument` field.
-This is because we wrote this line **sort: 'desc'**.
+  You may have noticed that the grid you have just created is sorted descending by the `instrument` field.
+This is because we included this line: **sort: 'desc'**.
   ```typescript title="positionColumnDefs.ts"
 export const positionColumnDefs = [
   {field: 'INSTRUMENT_ID', headerName: 'Instrument', sort: 'desc', flex: 2},